-From majestic mountains rising and falling on the horizon, charming alpine lakes, picturesque meadows, therapeutic waterfalls, mist-filled forests, to red rock deserts, Colorado has more than enough native beauty for one person to explore in a lifetime.
+From majestic mountains rising and falling on the horizon, charming alpine lakes, picturesque meadows, therapeutic waterfalls, mist-filled forests, to red rock deserts, hiking in Colorado has more to offer than any one person could take in a lifetime.
 With a trail network comprising more than 17,000 trails, it’s tough to know where to begin your adventure.

 This guide will help you make the most of your visit to this iconic outdoor destination.

 Few locations in Colorado will put you more than a few minutes’ drive away from a magical hiking destination.
 However, some areas are more famous for the diversity and beauty they offer.
 If you’re having trouble figuring out where to go, check out these areas, each one offering something unique:

 - Rocky Mountain National Park – Easily the most popular hiking area in the stat, this outdoor paradise has over 350 miles of trails.
 Its main highlights include jagged mountains, alpine lakes, waterfalls, and wildlife.Great Sand Dunes National Park and Preserve – Centered around North America’s tallest sand dune, this park is also home to trails that weave through wetlands, grassy plains, and mountain forests.

 - Mesa Verde National Park – The park’s crown jewel is a well-preserved ancestral Puebloan dwelling tucked securely into cliff walls.
 It also offers panoramic canyon views.